-This month’s featured #bloomgirl is Siobhan O'Dwyer!
+This week's community spotlight is on Siobhan O'Dwyer!
 Siobhan is a creative influencer and pharmacist who splits her time between both of her homes, New York City and California.
 She began creating as a way of expressing herself during a time of change when she left California to live full time in NYC.
 A world full of nature and peace was flipped to subway rides and chaos.
 Adjusting to this new life took time and she relied on her creative outlets to help cope emotionally.
 Floral patterns became a theme she loved working with.
 The bright, busy, and vibrant colors speak to her personality and each photo varies from one to the next!

-Siobhan has 3 covers in our new 2020-21 Academic Line: Soft Cover Wildflowers, Soft Cover Rainbow Coast, and Daisy Wildflowers and it's safe to say we're obsessed with all 3!
+Siobhan has 2 cover designs in our new 2021-22 Academic Line: Wildflowers Daisy Planner and the brand new Peony Dreams Soft Cover!
 Learn more about her below and submit your own artwork for a future cover here!

 Tell us a little bit about you!